We Do Recover Our Mental Health

 The Brain Disease

 Recognising addiction as a brain disease, similar to chronic conditions like diabetes or hypertension, is essential for friends, family and society to understand.
 This perspective underlines the need for compassionate, professional treatment rather than judgment or stigma, acknowledging that overcoming addiction involves complex neurological and psychological factors beyond mere willpower or moral strength.
-Read more about “addiction” and the “brain disease” and how they affect you mental health and wellness.
+Read more about “addiction” and the “brain disease” and how they affect your mental health and wellness.

 Help For You